Shell's BG purchase could be catalyst needed for U.S. shale deals

 Following the more than 50 percent collapse in oil prices since the middle of last year, the market has been too volatile to give buyers and sellers clarity on valuations, bankers say, even as potential acquirers knock on doors to examine a range of assets.

-The Shell deal with BG brings together two European companies with a global reach.
+The Shell (RDSa.L) deal with BG BG.L brings together two European companies with a global reach.
 A tie-up will ripple across an energy industry ripe for consolidation.

 "Things may be changing," said Rich Eychner, an equity research associate at Raymond James in Houston.
 "Since the meltdown, the bid-ask spread has been too wide.
 So maybe this is hinting some deals could start moving forward.”